upsiflu/learning-and-experimenting/ATM.md

 It means "Autonomous Collective Liquidity Machine", abbreviated _ColFin_ (like the dolphin, just with collective fin(ance)s).
 Alternative spelling: CoFi Machine.
 It can be automated.

 Joking aside, yeah, the name A.T.M. _is_ kinda lame.
-Please send better ideas!
+And very confusing.
+Please [send me better ideas!](https://codeberg.org/upsiflu/learning-and-experimenting/issues/new)

 **Do I need to install an app to join an A.T.M.?**